psychon-night/psychon-night/README.md

 ## About
 👋 I'm Psychon.
 I'm a high-school, tech-oriented student.
 I'm in love with basically everything technology... except Apple.\
 I use **she/her** pronouns.\
-I'm also a fabrication student in FRC Team 2910 (bow to Alphonso).

 There are a few ways to contact me:
 - Leave an issue (or something) on my psychon-night repository (I don't use it for anything, so go right ahead.
 Just don't spam me, please.)